Make dinner more colorful tonight with these vibrant, vegan green goddess bowls of wholesome nutrition! Easy and delicious!

 Anyway, I think all of this smoky sadness has had me feeling sort of dirty or something.
 I’ve been craving fresh and healthy foods to somehow fight off this feeling.
 That’s why I thought a super green bowl of goodness would be fitting.

 Now this might be a bit too green for some, but I personally love all the greens I can get.
 Oh, and do you love pesto like I do?
 The dressing to go on this bowl is so quick and easy but tastes incredible.
-It’s definitely what makes this whole thing.
+With all the tahini and herbs, it’s definitely what makes this whole thing.

 As for how you serve this meal, well you can do it hot, room temp, or even cold if that’s your thing.
 I usually tend to like it hot but on some of the days this Summer when it’s been up in the three digit temperatures I would have happily eaten this cold.